zoebailey/zoebailey/README.md

 ## Key Projects 🔧
 📌 AI in the Legal Sector, Chronology Generating Bot for LegalDuel 👩🏼‍⚖️

 Working with LegalDuel, me and a team of two other students created a chatbot to successfully generate legal chronologies given a document.
 Legal chronologies can be very burdensome and tedious to write, so to aid the legal sector, we used AI to help!
-We used Python to do the majority of the coding.
+We used Python, HTML, Java, and more to code.
 We implemented ChatGPT's API to aid us in completion and evaluation.
 Along with this, we made a website to host these tasks (and generate a visual timeline)!

 Repository: